-"Optimal Trade Policy with International Technology Diffusion" (with Yan Bai, Dan Lu, and Hanxi Wang), October 2023, submitted.
+"Optimal Trade Policy with International Technology Diffusion" (with Yan Bai, Dan Lu and Hanxi Wang), October 2023.

 We study optimal dynamic trade policies in an Eaton-Kortum model with technology diffusion through trade.
 Optimal trade policies encapsulate not only a standard terms of trade effect but also a dynamic motive to alter global technology.
 Diffusion occurs whenever a producer (domestic or foreign) sells to a country.
-Our theoretical analysis shows that optimal policies take into account selection effects, country endowments, and anything that alters trade patterns, as all affect the quality of diffusion.
+Our theoretical analysis shows that optimal policies take into account selection effects, country endowments, and other alterations to trade patterns which affect the degree and quality of diffusion.
 Our results shows that a Home country may want to lower its export tax to another country if a) a higher productivity in that country is good for Home; and b) more exports to that country improves the quality of learning and in turn its technology.
-Furthermore, when more imports improves the quality of learning at Home, Home government would like to lower import tariffs.
+On the other hand, when higher imports from certain places improves the quality of learning at Home, it would like to subsidize such imports.
 We calibrate the model using cross-country data, and quantify dynamic trade policies and its attendant welfare implications.

-"Technological Rivalry and Optimal Dynamic Policy in an Open Economy" (with Yan Bai and Dan Lu), October 2023, submitted.
+"Technology Rivalry and Optimal Policy in an Open Economy" (with Yan Bai and Dan Lu), submitted, Sep 2023.